jizh6311/go-blogs-webapp/README.md

 ## Project Setup
 1. Clone this project under <Your_GOPATH>/src/go-blogs-webapp.
 Run ```glide install``` to install all packages in the vendor folder.
 To install new packages, run ```glide get <package>```
 2. Start local MongoDB.
-The default .exe file is at ../MongoDB/Server/3.4/bin/mongod.exe
+The default .exe file is at ../MongoDB/Server/3.4/bin/mongod.exe.
+On mac, run ```sudo mongod``` if /data/db requires root user's authentication
 3. Under <project_directory>, run ```go run app.go``` to start the web app backend on localhost:8081
 4. Under <project_directory>/public, run ```npm run dev``` to start the npm project on port 8080.
 The web services on 8081 will be available on 8080 as well because of the proxy
 5. Go to <project_directory>/test and run ```go test ./...``` can execute all unit tests.
 Run ```go test``` under each test folder can execute every single test class